Managing Risk

 The Group takes data security very seriously and has robust policies and procedures to ensure it is compliant with the Data Protection Act 2018 and the General Data Protection Regulations (GDPR).

 Business Continuity plans are in place and have been tested, the Group’s employees are provided with regular training, and the cyber security controls are regularly stress tested.
 External suppliers are used to conduct regular penetration and phishing testing and the Consumer Legal Services division has secured the Cyber Essentials accreditation.
-A Cyber security steering group meets quarterly to assess risk.
+A Cyber security steering group

 Interest rate risk

-The Group is exposed to interest rate risk through its £20m RCF, of which £16m was drawn at year- end.
+£11.8m was drawn at the year end.
 Interest accrues at 2.25% above the Sterling Overnight Index Average (SONIA), which closely tracks the Bank of England (BoE) base rate.

 Given the elevated levels of inflation in the UK, and the higher base rate set by the BoE in response, this risk is likely to remain elevated this year leading to higher borrowing costs for the Group.